Skip to content

 Connection to mind, emotions and community

-Connection to mind and emotions, and connection to community, are 2 of the 7 domains of social and emotional wellbeing for Indigenous Australians.
+Connection to mind and emotions, and connection to community, are 2 of the 7 domains of social and emotional wellbeing for Aboriginal and Torres Strait Islander (First Nations) people.

 Social and emotional wellbeing is a holistic way of looking at relationships between individuals, family, kin and community in the context of land, culture, spirituality and ancestry.
 Cultural groups and individuals each have their own interpretation of social and emotional wellbeing (Gee et al. 2014).